magnificent-math-club/magnificent-math-club.github.io/README.md

 This is a one-time only, for setting up github page to publish the website.

-Instructions can be found on (https://bwaycer.github.io/hugo_tutorial.hugo/tutorials/github-pages-blog/).
+Instructions can be found [here](https://bwaycer.github.io/hugo_tutorial.hugo/tutorials/github-pages-blog/).

 ## How to publish updates
 ### Prerequisite